Healthy Made Tasty. A Cancer Council website

 Top 3 autumn fruits to add to your day

-Full of fibre and Vitamin C and so easy to pack as a snack.
-Delicious in this Waldorf salad, in a healthy apple crumble or chopped into pieces ready to eat.
+Full of fibre and vitamin C and so easy to pack as a snack.
+Try seasonal apples in our apple ring pancakes recipe, in a Waldorf salad, or chopped into slices ready to eat.

 1 apple = 1 serve of fruit